 2. The LAMP Stack

 A LAMP Stack is an open-source software that is used for creating attractive websites and web applications.
 Released in the year 1995, LAMP was the first open-source tech stack to be introduced in the market.
 The name LAMP is an acronym for four components that are:

-This is the webserver software of the application.
+- Apache: This is the web server software of the application.
 These servers are responsible for translating from web browsers to their correct website.
 It’s responsible for getting a webpage to the user.

 3. The MERN Stack

-One of the many sisters of MEAN stack, MERN stack is similar to MEAN is all aspects except the Angular JS is replaced by React JS.
+One of the many sisters of the MEAN stack, the MERN stack is similar to MEAN in all aspects except the Angular JS is replaced by React JS.
 No matter what variant you use, ME(RVA)N is the ideal framework in the market.